pespinel/pespinel/README.md

 Software engineer focused on **mobile testing infrastructure**, **large-scale CI/CD**, and building systems that don’t break on Friday afternoons.

-- 🔭 Mobile testing (iOS / Web) & reliable pipelines
+- 🔭 Mobile testing (Android, iOS / Web) & reliable pipelines
 - 🌱 Modern automation (Windmill, workflow orchestration)
 - 👯 Open-source when time and life allow
 - ⚡ I break more 3D prints than production deployments (and that says a lot)